 Our success depends, to a significant extent, upon our ability to attract, retain and develop senior management, operations management and other key personnel.
 Our financial condition or results of operations could be significantly adversely affected if we were to fail to recruit, retain, and develop such personnel, or if there were to occur any significant decrease in the availability of such personnel or any significant increase in the cost of providing such personnel with competitive total compensation and benefits.
-In addition, in recent months we have observed an overall tightening and increasingly competitive labor market.
-A sustained labor shortage or increased turnover rates within our employee base, whether caused by COVID-19 or as a result of general macroeconomic factors, could lead to increased costs, such as increased overtime to meet demand and increased wage rates to attract and retain employees.
+For the last few years, we have experienced a competitive and challenging labor market.
+A sustained labor shortage or increased turnover rates within our employee base, whether caused by any singular event such as the global pandemic or as a result of general macroeconomic factors, could lead to increased labor costs such as an increased need for overtime work by current employees to meet demand and increased wage rates to attract and retain employees.
 Further, if we are unable to hire and retain employees capable of performing at a high level, our operations could be disrupted.